 Cash vs Debt

-Phoenix Asia Holdings Limited holds $3.0M in cash against $17K in total debt, giving it a net cash position.
-This means the company could theoretically pay off all its debt and still have cash remaining.
+With $3.0M in cash and $17K in debt, PHOE maintains more liquidity than leverage.
+This favorable balance sheet position can be an asset when capital markets become less accommodating.
 The company is burning cash, with free cash flow at -$2.9M.
 This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
-ROE of 11.6% points to decent capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
+Return on equity stands at 11.6%, which is decent for the sector.
+ROE measures how effectively a company uses shareholder capital to generate profits.
 An ROA of 7.2% suggests reasonable efficiency in deploying the company's asset base.
 Revenue has grown from $2.2M (2023) to $7.4M (2025), reflecting a 231% increase over the period.